darrenjw/metagenomics/EBIMetagenomics.md

 ```

 and update it regularly.
 Note that if you are installing from R-Forge, you may need to manually install some dependencies from CRAN (if you installing from CRAN, dependencies should be automatically pulled in).

+Note that this package was written prior to the development of the new <a href="https://emg-docs.readthedocs.io/en/latest/index.html">MGnify web API</a>, and so isn't actually using the API yet.
+It will be updated to use the API in due course.
+Note that the web API makes it straightforward to write tools like this R package in any language.

 Once installed, it can be loaded with: